acaylor/ajs-blog/content/posts/cygwin-windows-terminal.md

 ## Add Cygwin to Windows Terminal

 In my [aforementioned post][6], I installed the [Windows Terminal][5] via Chocolatey also.
 I highly recommend using this as your terminal on Windows 10 systems.
 It is GPU accelerated and supports adding multiple &#8220;tabs&#8221; making terminals easier to organize.
+This terminal is included on Windows 11 Systems.

 ### Windows Terminal config